JUMP TO: About | Mission | Team | Get Involved | Funding Opportunities | Resources | Learn More | Stay Updated

 - Office of Isotope R&D and Production

-The DOE sponsoring offices connect with other federal agencies, RD&D awardees that join through CMC funding opportunities, and the Critical Materials Innovation Hub.
+The DOE sponsoring offices connect with other federal agencies, RDD&D awardees that join through CMC funding opportunities, the Critical Materials Innovation Hub, and DOE national laboratories.

 Get Involved

-Others outside of the U.S. government can join the CMC by being funded through a CMC opportunity.
-This is how the CMC will grow.
+Others outside of the U.S. government can join the CMC by being selected through a CMC-related funding opportunity.
+The CMC coordinates with RDD&D programs and funding opportunities across DOE to form this membership.

 Funding Opportunities